efredericks/gvsu-cis373/assets/labs/lab1.md

 > [https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries)

 You're going to need the `neopixel.mpy` library from the above library download.
 Open up the ZIP file, go into the `lib` directory, and copy `neopixel.mpy` into the `lib` directory on your device.

+{: .important }
+Make sure you keep that archive of libraries handy!
+You'll be needing it for nearly every lab!

 ## But first...